Boardwalk replacement

 U.S. Senator Gaylord Nelson, the founder of Earth Day, came to Schmeeckle during Earth Week of 1988 to officially open the trail.
 Gaylord Nelson and Ron Zimmerman, the Director of Schmeeckle, were the first to walk the trail together.

-Since the boardwalk is on the shortest route between the visitor center and Lake Joanis (Frog Chorus Trail), it is heavily used by students, families, school groups, and other visitors.
+Since the Frog Chorus Trail boardwalk is on the shortest route between the visitor center and Lake Joanis, it is heavily used by students, families, school groups, and other visitors.
 Based on infrared trail counters, we estimate that over 50,000 people walk over the boardwalk annually.
 It is also on the main route for every fall and spring Candlelight Hike Festival.

-As an icon of the “Schmeeckle experience” for the past 40 years, the boardwalk definitely began showing its age.
+As an icon of the “Schmeeckle experience” for over 40 years, the boardwalk began showing its age.
 The old supports created a bouncy surface for runners and bicyclists.
 The narrow width didn’t allow for multiple wheelchairs, strollers, or wagons to pass each other.
 And the annual freeze/thaw cycle caused the surface to buckle, creating additional barriers to access.

-The purpose of this project is to replace two sections of boardwalk on the Trail of Reflections/Frog Chorus Trail with a single 650-foot-long, 8-foot-wide, ADA accessible elevated walkway.
-The increased trail width will provide room for multiple people in wheelchairs or pushing strollers to comfortably pass each other, while reducing congestion for crowded events like the Candlelight Hike Festivals.
-The wider surface will also provide easier access for maintaining the trails in the future.
-The even boardwalk surface will benefit all trail users, whether walking, running, or wheeling.
+The purpose of this project was to replace two sections of boardwalk on the Frog Chorus Trail with a single 650-foot-long, 8-foot-wide, ADA accessible elevated walkway.
+The increased trail width would provide room for multiple people in wheelchairs or pushing strollers to comfortably pass each other, while reducing congestion for crowded events like the Candlelight Hike Festivals.
+The wider surface would also provide easier access for maintaining the trails in the future.
+The even boardwalk surface would benefit all trail users, whether walking, running, or wheeling.

 Project Status